 Over the centuries the Basilica was subject to large numbers of pilgrims, royalty and church officials from Rome, who all wanted a piece of the relics there.
 Several items were stolen or degraded and had to be repaired.
 During the French Revolution, the church was ransacked and pillaged.

 The original gold and silver reliquary that held the bones has been stolen several times.
 The current golden reliquary (see picture below) dates back to 1860.

 Nonetheless, the Basilica states that official tests conducted in 1974 have shown that the bones belong to “a woman around 50 years old, of Mediterranean type”.

 After visiting the Basilica, you can also visit the grotto where Mary Magdalene is believed to have spent her last years.
 However, the grotto is not actually in the town of Saint-Maximin but in a protected regional park about 16km (10 miles away).

 The grotto is a place of pilgrimage, having been a holy site of importance since Saint Louis IX visited the cave in 1254.
 As with the Basilica, it was also ransacked during the French Revolution of 1789 but restored to the Dominican order in the 1800s.
-In 1941, a hostel was established there as a refuge for those fleeing Nazi persecution.
+In 1941, a hostel was established there as a refuge for those fleeing German Reich persecution.